If you don’t measure churn, you can’t fix it. And if you’re not fixing it, you’re leaving serious money on the table.

 • Poor onboarding: Long non-personalized product tours and a lack of in-app guidance can confuse users and prompt them to churn when a good in-app onboarding gets customers to the “Aha!” moment in the fastest way possible and decreases the likelihood of customers churning.

-• Poor customer service: Excellent and timely customer support is a key to customer satisfaction.
+• Poor customer service: Excellent and timely customer support is key to customer satisfaction.
 Insufficient customer support and a lack of in-app help centers, articles, and other tutorials can cause customers to say goodbye.

 • Unfulfilled expectations: When it comes to acquiring new customers, the worst thing you can do is lie to them and set unrealistic expectations.
 Check your website copy for fluff and make sure your product works as it is described.
 Also, get your sales team to a mutual understanding regarding this issue.